De Rham-Betti classes with coefficients: The Grothendieck period conjecture and the de Rham--Betti conjecture

-\begin{defn}[Torsor of motivic periods] The \emph{torsor of motivic periods} $\Omega^\mot_M$ of a homological motive $M$ is defined as the intersection of the $\Omega_{\alpha}$ as above, where $\alpha$ runs through the algebraic classes on tensor spaces $M^{\otimes n} \otimes (M^\vee)^{\otimes m}$. \end{defn} We note that this torsor has a Tannakian description in case $X$ satisfies Grothendieck's standard conjectures\,; see \cite[\S 7.5.2]{AndreBook}.
+\begin{defn}[Motivic torsor of periods] Assume $L\subseteq K$.
+The \emph{motivic torsor of periods} $\Omega^\mot_M$ of a homological motive $M$ over $K$ with $L$-coefficients is defined as the intersection of the $\Omega_{\alpha}$ as in~\eqref{eq:Omega_alpha}, where $\alpha$ runs through the algebraic classes on tensor spaces $M^{\otimes n} \otimes (M^\vee)^{\otimes m}$. \end{defn} We note that this torsor has a Tannakian description in case $X$ satisfies Grothendieck's standard conjectures\,; see \cite[\S 7.5.2]{AndreBook}.